vxcontrol/soldr/README.md

 # SOLDR

-Soldr is an Endpoint Detection and Response system which consists of centralised management part with extensive Web UI and Agents being installed on endpoint systems.
-Soldr allows you not only to configure security policies but also write your own modules and make detection of the comprehensive security events as well as do almost instant response on the security alarms.
+SOLDR is an Endpoint Detection and Response system which consists of centralised management part with extensive Web UI and Agents being installed on endpoint systems.
+SOLDR allows you not only to configure security policies but also write your own modules and make detection of the comprehensive security events as well as do almost instant response on the security alarms.

 ## Repository structure